darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 ---
 ### ⏳ “We’ll Fix It Later” as a Way of Life
-- Skip foundational concerns like observability, CI/CD, testing, or domain boundaries.
+- Planning?
+That’s for people with time.
+We ship features, not diagrams.
+- Engineering best practices?
+CI/CD, linting, tests, observability skip it.
+If the app runs on one laptop, it’s ready for prod.
+- No need to tests.
+No logging.
+No monitoring.
+Just push it to production and hope.
+After all… our users are the best testers, right?

-- Push code into production and repeat the sacred phrase:
+And when something breaks?
+Say the sacred phrase:
 > “We’ll fix it later.”

 ![If it work, dont touch it](./images/)

 **Note**: Later never comes.
 But the outages will.

 ## 🧱 2.
 Design & Architecture: Build the Perfect Mess